wesgarbee/austincodingacademy.com/_posts/2019-01-23-aca-partners-with-austin-public-library-to-teach-teens-to-code.md

 - learn to code
 categories:
 - announcements
+excerpt: On Monday night, Austin Coding Academy teamed up with Austin Public Library to host a free coding event for local teenagers at the Central Library.

 ---
 # ACA Partners with Austin Public Library to Teach Teens to Code